Observability and Generalized Sensor Placement for Nonlinear Quality Models in Drinking Water Networks

 In this section, we illustrate and validate the proposed multi-species WQ sensor placement framework on two WDNs.
 The objectives of the case studies are outlined as follows. \begin{itemize}[leftmargin=*] \item To illustrate that the proposed SP Framework accounts for varying water demand patterns and WQ conditions/parameters (Sections~\ref{sec:impact_hydro} and~\ref{sec:impact_WQ}).
 This is essential in order to show evidence that the framework depicts the nonlinear WQ dynamics. \item To provide a single robust sensor configuration to account for the aforementioned variability and nonlinearities in WQ modeling (Sections~\ref{sec:main_result} and~\ref{sec:main_result_NET2}).
 This enables system operator to allocate a single sensor configuration that accounts such variability in network operation. \item To showcase the scalability of the proposed SP framework under different network parameters and scales (Sections~\ref{sec:main_result_NET2} and~\ref{sec:compt_time}).
 This provides computational evidence regarding the applicability of the proposed method to larger scale networks. \end{itemize}

 The networks considered, Net1 and Net2, are depicted in Fig.~\ref{fig:networks2}, and the components of each network are summarized in Table~\ref{tab:WDN_components}.
 In Net2, junction J1 represents a pump station and accordingly, is simulated with a negative demand indicating the water supply of the station into the system.
+The two networks are benchmark networks and are considered representative of real-world WDNs, with topologies that include loops and dead-end branches.
+These networks are widely used in the literature for WQ modeling and SP applications; see~\cite{Vrachimis2019, Taha2021c, Seyoum2017, Elsherif2023a}.
+Note that the networks chosen are of contrasting size and topology, with Net2 being larger and exhibiting more sub-networks and dead-end branches compared to the looped structure of Net1.
 The networks are studied under different hydraulic settings and scenarios, and initial WQ conditions.
 The hydraulic settings are obtained using the EPANET toolkit on MATLAB.